-- 2. Extensions may be granted on loans which are currently due as determined by the Loan and Aid Committee.
-Requests for extensions should be brought to the Director of Student Affairs. - 3.
+- Extensions may be granted on loans which are currently due as determined by the Loan and Aid Committee.
+Requests for extensions should be brought to the Dean of Students. - 3.
 No additional loans will be provided if a student has an overdue loan(s). - 4.
-No loans can be provided for students with a balance due on their seminary account unless a written account resolution plan is filed with the Assistant to the President: Business Affairs. - 5.
+No loans can be provided for students with a balance due on their seminary account unless a written account resolution plan is filed with the Vice-President: Internal Affairs. - 5.
 Loans are provided only on the basis of the stated need of the student and for the purpose of meeting that need. - 6.
 Loans may be requested to pay seminary account balances but only within existing limits and provisions of the current student loan guidelines.